 - Working with Children Check.

-- In response to Victoria's Roadmap announced in September 2021, all students must have any COVID-19 vaccine prior to the commencement of placement.
+- all students must have any COVID-19 vaccine prior to the commencement of placement.
 Students will be required to provide evidence prior to commencement of placement.
 If students are not compliant with this requirement they are not eligible to undertake a placement and this will mean that they will not be able to progress within their course.
 Failure to provide the required documents in the timeframe specified by the Course Coordinator, means you will be unable to undertake practical placement in a workplace and therefore not eligible to progress in this course.
 The following are suggested sites you could visit to obtain these checks:

 - Police Record Check - http://www.police.vic.gov.au/content.asp?Document_ID=274 -